Editor’s note: This list will be updated throughout the legislative session. This post was last updated on Feb. 1.

 Elections & voting

 Senate Bill 2299, authored by Jeremy England, R-Vancleave, would establish a mechanism for voters to recall state and local officials, including legislators.
+This bill died in committee on Jan.
+31.

 House Bill 370, authored by Shanda Yates, I-Jackson, would establish a mechanism for voters to recall municipal officials.
+This bill passed out of committee on Jan.
+11 and is pending before the entire House chamber.

 Senate Bill 2667, authored by Sen. Jason Barrett, R-Brookhaven, with multiple co-sponsors, would reiterate that the open meetings law covers the Mississippi Legislature.
 The bill is a response to a controversial 2022 ruling by the state Ethics Commission saying the Legislature is not covered by the open meetings law.
 The bill also increases the fine for violations of the open records law from $100 to $500.